Gloria Swanson: Sunset Boulevard

-The storyline of the film follows a faded silent movie actress Norma Desmond (Swanson), in love with a failed screenwriter Joe Gillis (William Holden).
-She lives at the mansion with her former-director-turned-butler Max von Mayerling (Erich von Stroheim), who personally disliked the role and only agreed to it out of financial need.
-A clip from Queen Kelly was used for the scene where Joe and Norma are watching one of her silent films, and she declares, "... we didn't need dialogue, we had faces".
-Norma plays a card game of bridge with a group of actors also known as "the Waxworks".
-They included Buster Keaton, H.B.
+The film follows faded silent actress Norma Desmond (Swanson), who lives in a mansion with her former-husband-director-turned-butler Max von Mayerling (Erich von Stroheim), who enables her grandiose delusions.
+She takes in, and subsequently falls in love with, floundering screenwriter Joe Gillis (William Holden).
+Desmond schemes at a career revival as Gillis grows ambivalent about their developing relationship.
+Desmond's dreams of a comeback are subverted, and when Gillis tries to break up with her, she kills him.
+In the final scene, von Mayerling coaxes an acutely psychotic Desmond toward police as reporters look on with newsreel cameras; the film ends with Desmond's exclamation, "All right, Mr. DeMille, I'm ready for my close-up."

+The film's casting is heavily self-referential.
+In one scene, von Mayerling screens Queen Kelly for Desmond and Gillis, leading critic Roger Ebert to note that "for a moment, Swanson and von Stroheim are simply playing themselves".
+Desmond's bridge partners, whom Gillis refers to as "waxworks", are the silent stars Buster Keaton, H.B.
 Warner and Anna Q. Nilsson.
-During the scene leading up to Cecil B. DeMille's cameo, where Max chauffeurs Joe and Norma to the studio, her Isotta Fraschini luxury automobile was towed from behind the camera, because Stroheim had never learned how to drive.
-Norma's dreams of a comeback are subverted, and when Gillis tries to break up with her, she threatens to kill herself, but instead kills him.
-She becomes delusional by the time the police and news media arrive.
-Max sets up the studio lighting towards her on the staircase and directs her down towards the waiting police and news cameras, where she says, "All right, Mr. DeMille, I'm ready for my close-up."
+Cecil B. DeMille plays himself, with the film's version of DeMille having directed Desmond at the height of her stardom, just as the real DeMille had previously directed Swanson.
 Although Swanson had objected to enduring a screen test for the film, she had been glad to be making much more money than she had been in television and on stage.
 She found the overall experience of making the movie a pleasure, and later stated, "I hated to have the picture end ...
 When Mr. Wilder called ‘Print it!’
 I burst into tears...”
 She was nominated for a Best Actress Academy Award, but lost to Judy Holliday.

 Final films

 Swanson received several acting offers following the release of Sunset Boulevard, but turned most of them down, saying they tended to be pale imitations of Norma Desmond.
 Her last major Hollywood motion picture role was also her first color film, the poorly received 3 for Bedroom C in 1952.

 Nationally syndicated columnist Suzy called it "one of the worst movies ever made."
 In 1956, Swanson made Nero's Mistress, an Italian film shot in Rome, which starred Alberto Sordi, Vittorio de Sica and Brigitte Bardot.
-Her final screen appearance was as herself in Airport 1975.
+Her final screen appearance, in 1974, was as herself in Airport 1975.